 Cold, wet and windy: but at last the skies begin to open.
 Shafts of light shine through in places, but the clouds are yet to clear enough for a vivid view of this river's future.

 The Tyne of the past may have vanished, but so important it was to local identites that there seems little chance those memories will fade any time soon.
-And that is essential: there is so much, whether to be proud of (mostly for local people) or ashamed of (mostly for Britain as a country), that must be remembered and learnt from in the story of England's industrial northeast.
+And that is essential.
+There is so much, whether to be proud of or ashamed of, that must be remembered and learnt from in the story of England's industrial northeast.
 So let us hope, for everyone there and for Britain as a whole, that the Tyne's re-emergence may lead it to a cleaner, fairer, and much more pleasant destiny than its past; and one which, perhaps through a front-line position in Britian's continuing struggles against its broken economic paradigm, may promise glories yet to come in making this – at last, one day, at last – a country where humans no longer seek gain from the suffering of others, or of the planet they depend on.

 |Look closely.
 Can you see it?|